gamzegurcan/gamzegurcan/README.md

 ### Glad to see you here! 🤩 &nbsp;
-I'm a  student  in Computer Engineering at Karabuk University.
+I graduated from Karabuk University Computer Engineering.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I'm currently into Artifical Intelligence 🕸️ and working on Recommendation System Algorithms 🤓.Other than that i am interested in flutter

 <br />
 ### Know more about me: